koenbeuk/onthedrift/content/posts/efcore-projectables/index.md

 ```csharp
 dbContext.Users.Where(x => x.FullName.Contains("Jon"));
 ```

 This query should blow up, right?
-We did not make a call to `AsExapandable` as we did before.
+We did not make a call to `AsExpandable` as we did before.
 How does EF know to use our generated expression instead of our normal property?

 This query will translate to SQL perfectly fine without over fetching, for as long as we've enabled Projectables with our DbContext.
 How do we do that?
 We call `UseProjectables()` on our OptionsBuilder! e.g. in case of using DI:

 ```csharp
 serviceProvider.AddDbContext<ApplicationDbContext>(options => {
         options